The Comsat Angels: Second change of label

 Around 1990, they recruited Sheffield musician Nick Robinson as an additional guitarist.
 (He appeared on "I Wanna Destroy You", later released on the compilation From Beyond 2).
 This was another turning point for the band, as they set about writing and recording new material on their own terms and finally hooked up with RPM Records (and with Caroline Records in the U.S.), who then released the Comsats' 1979-84 BBC Radio 1 sessions as Time Considered as a Helix of Semi-Precious Stones.
 (The title was taken from a Samuel R. Delany short story.)

 RPM released a new Comsats single, "Driving", and an album, My Mind's Eye, in 1992.
 (The album was released in the U.S. on Caroline Records, under the band name C.S.
 Angels, with two bonus tracks.)
 The music press praised the album, citing several current shoegaze-type bands (e.g., Curve, Catherine Wheel) who were influenced by the Comsats' sound.
-Melody Makers review stated: "My Mind's Eye could easily have been recorded by ghosts, such as the dexterity of The Comsats' approach and the haunted nature of their anguished restraint...
+Melody Makers review stated: "My Mind's Eye could easily have been recorded by ghosts, such is the dexterity of The Comsats' approach and the haunted nature of their anguished restraint...
 Every snapping bassline and icebound guitar fragment has a place, a purity and a passion that chills...
 At the heart of their hurtling hailstorm lies Steve Fellows' punishing baritone.
 The man sounds like he's singing from a carriage on the soul train to hell, all sweat and worry as the songs rage around him like they've come for a debt".

 RPM also issued a Dutch radio sessions collection, Unravelled, prior to the release of the band's final studio album, The Glamour, in 1995.
 The Glamour was the first studio album to feature new members Simon Anderson and Terry Todd (who appeared on Unravelled), after the departure of Bacon.
 The latter had left to concentrate on production work at the band's Axis studio in Sheffield.
 No singles were released from The Glamour, and several songs from these sessions (e.g., "Hyperprism" and "Evanescent") were only included on the 2007 reissue of the album.

 The Comsat Angels disbanded in late 1995 following UK dates to promote The Glamour.